DevFacto/javascript-master-class/content/mvc-angular-app.md

 The important things to note are that we added the ng-app attribute to the body and we added a div with the ng-view attribute.

 We don't have an app yet or a view… but we'll do that right aways!

 We've also updated the page to include our new bundles so that the JavaScript and CSS we create will get delivered properly..  if you build and run the project now (F5), you should see a blank page with a simple header reading "Angular App".

-Hold on there, we're not done yet.
+Hold on there.
+Sit back down, we're not done yet.

 ###We need a module!
 Let's get started creating our angular app so that ng-app attribute actually has something to grab onto.

-Create a javascript file, called app.js in the ~/Scripts/app folder and let's create our first module by adding the following code to this file:
+Create a javascript file, called **app.js** in the **~/Scripts/app** folder and let's create our first module by adding the following code:

 ```javascript
 'use strict';